-Are employees utilizing Salesforce the way we intend?
-What are top performers doing that low performers can learn from?
-Where are our time and finances best spent?
-Who needs training and who can train?
-These are some of the most common questions asked when leveraging Salesforce.
+Are employees utilizing Salesforce the way you intended?
+What can lower performers learn from top performers?
+Where are your time and finances best spent?
+Who needs training — and who can train?
+These are some of the most common questions you might ask when leveraging Salesforce.

-According to the Harvard Business Review, 52% of high-performing salespeople indicated they were power users who take full advantage of their company’s CRM technology and other internal systems compared to only 31% of underperforming salespeople.
-This statistic shows a correlation between high performing salespeople and high adoption of the CRM and other internal systems.
+According to the Harvard Business Review, 52 percent of high-performing salespeople indicated they were power users who take full advantage of their company’s CRM technology and other internal systems, compared with only 31 percent of underperforming salespeople.
+This statistic shows a correlation between high-performing salespeople and high adoption of CRM and other internal systems.

-Measuring adoption is tricky.
-Often times, organizations begin by analyzing at number of logins.
-However, logins alone isn’t enough information to truly represent the bigger picture of how employees are actually using the technology.
+But it can be tricky to measure adoption.
+Often, organizations begin by analyzing the number of logins.
+But logins alone aren’t enough information to truly see the bigger picture of how employees are actually using your technology.

 The True Cost of User Performance

 To be the best, you should learn from the best.
-Top performers can now be identified and used as a benchmark for other users to enhance their usage and adoption.
-By looking at time and quality of use, users can be identified that need training or perhaps don’t need a license at all, saving your organization valuable resources.
+By monitoring your user activity, you can identify high performers and use them as a benchmark to help other users enhance their own usage and adoption.
+Look at time and quality of use to reveal users who need training, or perhaps don’t need a license at all.
+This can save your organization countless resources.

-For example, if an organization purchases 1,200 user licenses per year at $100 dollar per month, but only 90% of user are engaged, that means that non-engaged users are costing your organization $144,000 per year.
+Let’s say an organization purchases 1,200 user licenses per year at $100 per month, but only 90 percent of users are engaged.
+That means non-engaged users cost your organization $144,000 per year.

-Trend Usage by User, Department, and Role- Identify specific departments, role titles, and users, to drive a successful adoption strategy.
+- Usage Trends by User, Department, and Role.
+Identify specific departments, roles, titles, and users to drive a successful adoption strategy.

-New User Interface– Salesforce has updated its “Classic” interface to “Lightning”.
-FairWarning® enables managers to identify how employees are utilizing the newest interface and leverage this in training efforts.
+- Adoption of New User Interface.
+Since Salesforce updated its “Classic” interface to “Lightning,” managers are interested in how employees are using the newest interface.
+Insights can be used to enhance training efforts.

-Knowledge Base– Creating an effective knowledge base takes time.
-FairWarning® customers can gain insights into what knowledge base articles are best serving your team, clients, partners, or service agents.
+- Effectiveness of Knowledge Base.
+Creating an effective knowledge base takes time.
+With proactive monitoring solutions, you can can gain insights into which knowledge base articles are most useful to your team, clients, partners, and service agents.

-Customer Reference Dashboard– Identify exactly how Customer Reference Dashboards are being utilized and how much time is being saved.
+- Usage of Customer Reference Dashboard.
+Identify exactly how Customer Reference Dashboards are being used and how much time your staff is saving by doing so.

-Salesforce One– One mobile app adoption allows businesses to operate in an agile business ecosystem.
+- Salesforce One.
+The One mobile app allows businesses to operate efficiently in an agile business ecosystem.
 Organizations can tap into how the app is integrated into workflows and what needs to be improved.